smhaaker/card-game-builder/README.md

 Import however you need.

 ## functions:
-* setupGame: sets up a game with name and amount of cardsOfOneColor
+* setupGame: sets up a game with name / amount of decks / players and description
 * createCardSet: create a set of cards with all its attributes
 * mergeSets: merges given sets of cards
 * shuffle: shuffles the merged set